ktakayama/gpt-commit-msg.vim/README.md

 " The maximum number of lines of Git diff text to send to the ChatGPT API let g:gpt_commit_msg.max_lines_to_send = 2000

-" A function that filters the generated commit message function! g:gpt_commit_msg.result_filter(text) abort return substitute(a:text, '^\(.\)', '\L\1', '')
+" A function to filter the generated commit message function! g:gpt_commit_msg.result_filter(text) abort return substitute(a:text, '^\(.\)', '\L\1', '')
 endfunction